Geographic Information Systems (GIS) Services and Maps

 The EDD LaborMarketInfo website offers a nearly comprehensive array of non-confidential labor market data and analytical products to our customers in a variety of formats that is available to download.
 In addition to the information available online, we may also be able to provide customized reports, data runs, technical assistance and training, or geographic analyses or maps to help you make better decisions or better inform your audience.
 This is a fee-based service, for more information please visit Customized Data Request.

-- U.S. Bureau of Labor Statistics (BLS) Occupational Employment Statistics Mapping Application
+- U.S. Bureau of Labor Statistics (BLS) Occupational Employment and Wage Statistics Mapping Application

 - BLS Quarterly Census of Employment and Wages (QCEW) Mapping Application